 - laminator and 4 laminating sheets

-Note: the laminating step is not necessary, but without laminate the lacing holes will break very easy.
+Note: the laminating step is not necessary, but without laminate, the lacing holes will break very easily.

 - hole punch

-- yarn, shoe strings, or other strings to use for lacing
+- yarn, shoestrings, thin ribbon, or other strings to use for lacing

 We only punched the holes on the outer edge of the circle, not the ones between the crucifix and the Mary heart-center.